chakra-ui/chakra-ui/MIGRATION.md

 - Rename `Collapse` to `Collapsible` namespace
 - Rename `in` to `open`
-- `animateOpacity` has been removed, use keyframes animations `collapse-in` and `collapse-out` instead
+- `animateOpacity` has been removed, use keyframes animations `expand-height` and `collapse-height` instead

 Before: